akimd/vcsn/lib/vcsn/rat/README.txt

         <b><b>aa<c><d>aa<b><b>

-as (warning: this is no longer how we parse this, see "lmul and mul" below):
+as (warning: this is no longer how we parse this, see "lweight and mul" below):

         (<bb>(aa).<cc>(aa))<bb>